vlcn-io/materialite/README.md

 # materialite
 ----

-This project is not ready for public consumption.
-All APIs are currently being overhauled to better support integration with existing databases: https://github.com/vlcn-io/materialite/pull/1
+**This project is not ready for public consumption**.
+All APIs are currently being overhauled to better support integration with existing databases.
+Join and Reduce are naively implemented at the moment.

 ----